satellytes/satellytes.com/blog-posts/thoughs-on-collaborative-work.md

 ---

 Most of us developers, despite being more or less aware of the benefits of doing more work together, work on our own most of the time.
 Why?
-What can we do about that?
+What can we do about it?
 Let's dive into it!

 ## Is it just about programming?